Pranjal-uconn/Personal-Portfolio-ETL-Pipeline/README.md

-# 📈 Automated Zerodha Portfolio Tracker
+# 📈 Personal Portfolio ETL Pipeline

 This project automates the process of retrieving daily Zerodha (Kite API) portfolio holdings, saving them as structured CSV files in OneDrive, and refreshing a live Power BI dashboard using Power Automate.
 It’s designed to streamline investment monitoring without any manual effort.